yaleman/pyaussiebb/README.md

 [{allyourservicedetails}]
 ```

-For more, check out the module.
+For more, check out the docs.

-# AsyncIO version

-You can replace `from aussiebb import AussieBB` with `from aussiebb.asyncio import AussieBB` and you'll get an `aiohttp`-powered version.
-The only difference in this case is that you have to explicitly call `login()` for reasons.

 # AsyncIO version